MicrosoftDocs/cpp-docs/docs/ide/cmake-tools-for-visual-cpp.md

 ---
-title: "CMake Projects in Visual C++" ms.date: "10/18/2018"
+title: "CMake projects in Visual Studio" ms.date: "10/18/2018"
 helpviewer_keywords: ["CMake in Visual C++"] ms.assetid: 444d50df-215e-4d31-933a-b41841f186f8
 ---
-# CMake projects in Visual C++
+# CMake projects in Visual Studio

-This article assumes that you are familiar with CMake, a cross-platform, open-source tool for defining build processes that run on multiple platforms.
+CMake is a cross-platform, open-source tool for defining build processes that run on multiple platforms.
+THis article assumes you are familiar with CMake.
+You can learn more about it at [Build, Test and Package Your Software With CMake](https://cmake.org/).

-In Visual Studio 2015, Visual Studio users can use a [CMake generator](https://cmake.org/cmake/help/v3.9/manual/cmake-generators.7.html) to generate MSBuild project files, which the IDE then consumes for IntelliSense, browsing, and compilation.
+In Visual Studio 2015, Visual Studio users can use a [CMake generator](https://cmake.org/cmake/help/latest/manual/cmake-generators.7.html) to generate MSBuild project files, which the IDE then consumes for IntelliSense, browsing, and compilation.

-Starting in Visual Studio 2017, the **Visual C++ Tools for CMake** component uses the **Open Folder** feature to enable the IDE to consume CMake project files (such as CMakeLists.txt) directly for the purposes of IntelliSense and browsing.
+Visual Studio 2017 introduces rich support for CMake, including cross-platform CMake projects.
+The **Visual C++ Tools for CMake** component uses the **Open Folder** feature to enable the IDE to consume CMake project files (such as CMakeLists.txt) directly for the purposes of IntelliSense and browsing.
 If you use a Visual Studio generator, a temporary project file is generated and passed to msbuild.exe, but is never loaded for IntelliSense or browsing purposes.

 **Visual Studio 2017 version 15.3**: Support is provided for both Ninja and Visual Studio generators.